wp-plugins/wp-jump-menu/readme.txt

 == Screenshots ==

-1. The Jump Menu - Just a drop down, but one POWERFUL drop down!
+1. The Jump Menu in the WordPress Admin Bar

 2. The Options Page - Here you can edit the drop-down list of custom post types (as well as built in post types) and their order, change the colors of the WP Jump Menu, and specify a few other options!

-3. The Jump Menu in the WordPress Admin Bar
+3. The Jump Menu - Just a drop down, but one POWERFUL drop down!

 == Changelog ==

+= 2.4 =
+* Added new option to show "Add New" link under each post type in the jump menu.

 = 2.3.4 =
 * Fixed a bug that was causing a javascript error in WP versions 3.2.1 and lower.